ioccc-src/winner/1985/august/README.md

 ## Author's remarks:

-No comments were provided by the author.
+No remarks were provided by the author.

 ## Copyright and CC BY-SA 4.0 License: